kurokobo/awx-on-k3s/README.md

 ### Install AWX Operator

 > [!WARNING]
-> If you are planning that creating backup of your AWX instance using AWX Operator by referring [the backup guide](backup), AWX Operator 2.12.2 is not recommended due to [a known issue for backup](https://github.com/ansible/awx-operator/issues/1734).
-Use the older version of AWX Operator like [2.12.1](https://github.com/kurokobo/awx-on-k3s/tree/2.12.1) instead.
+> If you are planning that creating backup of your AWX instance using AWX Operator by referring to [the backup guide](backup), AWX Operator 2.12.2 is not recommended due to [a known issue for backup](https://github.com/ansible/awx-operator/issues/1734).
+Use an older version of AWX Operator like [2.12.1](https://github.com/kurokobo/awx-on-k3s/tree/2.12.1) instead.

 Clone this repository and change directory.

-If you want to use files suitable for the specific version of AWX Operator, [refer tags in this repository](https://github.com/kurokobo/awx-on-k3s/tags) and specify desired tag in `git checkout`.
-Especially for `0.13.0` or earlier version of AWX Operator, refer to [📝Tips: Deploy older version of AWX Operator](tips/deploy-older-operator.md).
+If you want to use files suitable for a specific version of AWX Operator, [refer to tags in this repository](https://github.com/kurokobo/awx-on-k3s/tags) and specify the desired tag in `git checkout`.
+Especially for `0.13.0` or earlier versions of AWX Operator, refer to [📝Tips: Deploy older version of AWX Operator](tips/deploy-older-operator.md).

 ```bash
 cd ~